selimegeguney/Python-Semester-Project/README.md

 * ~~Lives doesnt go down~~
 * ~~Wrong character list~~
 * ~~Same correct and wrong character twice~~
-* Fetching the words from an API and maybe a tip sentence about them
+* ~~Fetching the words from an API and maybe a tip sentence about them --> Project connected to ChatGPT API~~
 * Point system based on how many character player guessed correct and wrong